tarwn/lessthandot-hugo/blogs/content/posts/2008-11-05-create-a-sorted-view-in-sql-server-2005-2008.md

 ---
 I saw that some people are hitting our site with a search for how to create a sorted view in SQL Server 2008.

 You all know that in SQL Server 2000 you can create a view and use TOP 100 PERCENT with ORDER By and it will be sorted.
-Since SQL server 2005 that doesn&#8217;t work anymore.
+Since SQL server 2005 that doesn't work anymore.
 I actually never understood the need for sorted views to begin with, how hard is it to do something like this

 sql
 SELECT *